Commercial Boiler Servicing

 What constitutes a commercial boiler?

-Commercial boilers can be found in many venues, including schools, hotels, warehouses, factories, leisure centres, schools, churches, halls and supermarkets.
-Not only does installation represent a significant investment, but many businesses depend on these heating systems to be in constant use, 24 hours a day – think of a hotel, for example – so there’s a huge risk of downtime should something go wrong.
-Therefore, to keep your commercial boiler in tiptop condition and running optimally, it needs to be serviced on a regular basis.
-This way even minor issues will be identified before they have chance to become a problem.
+Commercial boilers can be found in many business premises, including schools, hotels, warehouses, factories, leisure centres and churches.
+Most businesses depend on their heating and hot water to be in constant use, 24 hours a day – think of a hotel, for example.
+For this reason, there can be big problems should something go wrong.
+For health and safety reasons, all businesses must provide a warm and hygienic environment for their employees.
+To keep your commercial boiler in tip-top condition and running efficiently, it needs to be serviced regularly.
+This way, even minor issues will be identified before they have a chance to become a significant problem.

-The average lifespan of a commercial boiler is between ten and fifteen years.
-Proactive maintenance will help extend the lifespan, minimise business disruption, and reduce your monthly fuel bill, as it won’t waste fuel.
-The risk of any safety issues will also be significantly reduced.
+The average lifespan of a commercial boiler is 10-15 a year.
+Proactive maintenance helps extend lifespan, minimise business disruption, and reduce monthly energy bills.
+The risk of safety issues is also significantly reduced.

 How much does a commercial boiler service cost?

-The cost of a commercial boiler service depends on the type, model, output and accessibility.
-Generally you should expect to pay between £200-300 for a commercial boiler service
+The cost of a commercial boiler service depends on the type and kilowatt output, however, you should expect to pay around £250 (ex VAT) for a commercial boiler service (not including spare parts).

 How often should your commercial boiler be serviced?

-Most insurance companies require boilers to be serviced every twelve months at a minimum in order to maintain warranty validity.
-But given their heavy-duty use, commercial boilers are especially susceptible to wear and tear, so at MHL we recommend servicing every six months.
-This minimises the chances of a major breakdown.
-A sudden loss of heating in the middle of winter could cost your company hundreds of thousands of pounds, whatever the nature of your business, and when you consider this, the cost of a twice-yearly service is worth shouldering.
+Most insurance companies require boilers to be serviced every twelve months at a minimum to maintain warranty validity.
+But given their heavy-duty use, commercial boilers are especially susceptible to wear and tear, so at MHL we recommend six-monthly servicing.
+This minimises the chance of a major breakdown, a sudden loss of heating can cost a large amount of money in downtime.

-From a legal perspective, as a business owner, the responsibility for ensuring your boiler is in safe working order falls to you.
-It is also the landlord’s legal obligation to service any gas appliances with the frequency required by the manufacturer, but always check your tenancy agreement as these can sometimes be transferred to you.
-In addition, you must have an annual gas safety check conducted by a commercial gas safe registered engineer.
+From a legal perspective, it’s usually the business owner who has responsibility for ensuring gas appliances are in safe working order.
+It’s also their obligation to service boilers with the frequency required by the manufacturer.
+You must also have an annual gas safety check conducted by a commercial gas safe registered engineer.

-Outside service appointments, there are several signs that indicate a boiler needs to be looked at urgently.
-Any signs of leakage or changes in operation, such as the development of unusual noises – whirring, ticking, or clunking – or the system failing to heat as usual, could be an indicator of a boiler issue.
-And as mentioned earlier, rising gas bills should ring alarm bells, as an inefficient boiler will use more fuel.
-So before you switch gas suppliers to try and get your bills down, first make sure your boiler is running as it should.
+In addition to boiler servicing, several signs indicate a boiler needs to be looked at urgently.
+Any signs of leakage or changes in operation, such as the development of unusual noises – whirring, ticking, or clunking – or the system failing to heat as usual could be an indicator of a boiler issue.
+And as mentioned earlier, rising gas bills should ring alarm bells, as an inefficient boiler will use more energy.
+So before you switch gas suppliers to try and reduce your bills, make sure your boiler is running correctly.

 What does a commercial boiler service entail?